 What is a pleural effusion?

-The lungs are covered by a lining (membrane) called the pleura.
-The pleura has 2 layers.
-The inner layer covers the lungs.
-The outer layer lines the ribcage and a sheet of muscle called the diaphragm.
+• The outer layer is called the parietal pleura, which lines the ribcage and a sheet of muscle called the diaphragm.
 The diaphragm separates the chest from the tummy (abdomen).

 Between the 2 layers of the pleura is a small amount of fluid that acts as a lubricant.
 It allows the lungs to move in and out smoothly and helps you to breathe easily.
 Sometimes, too much of this fluid builds up between the 2 layers of the pleura.
 This is called a pleural effusion.